-The uncertainty and confusion of the ongoing pandemic has led to many questions regarding what college preparation and readiness will look like this year and beyond.
-Apart from maneuvering existential crises, AP course loads, and virtual learning, students and their families are concerned about the future of college applications—especially the elements that in a typical year required in-person interaction, like extracurriculars.
+The uncertainty and confusion of the ongoing pandemic have led to many questions regarding what college preparation and readiness will look like this year and beyond.
+Apart from maneuvering existential crises, AP course loads, and virtual learning, students and their families are concerned about the future of college applications—especially the elements that in a typical year require in-person interaction, like extracurriculars.
 Colleges are most interested in extracurriculars that give back to society, hone transferable skills, and let students explore their interests.
 Now, it’s more crucial than ever for prospective college students, parents, and educators to be armed with relevant information to better facilitate and help those students find the best approach to make their extracurriculars truly stand out.
 Here are the best ways for students to prep for college and safely engage in extracurricular activities during the pandemic.

 Extracurriculars that give back